kmahendra999/90DaysOfDevOps/day24/README.md

 - You will have to make a Docker Compose file for this Project (Can be a good open source contribution)
 - Run the project and give yourself a treat:)

+we done same in day23 for wordpress based websie, for nodejs based the notes are below.

 For Reference and entire hands-on Project visit [here](https://youtu.be/nplH3BzKHPk)

 You can Post on LinkedIn and let us know what you have learned from this task by #90DaysOfDevOps Challenge.

 Happy Learning:)